 By Barbara Rainey

 I have thought often about the story of how God spoke to young Samuel in the Old Testament.
 1 Samuel 3:10 states, “Then the Lord came and stood, callus as at other times, ‘Samuel!
 Samuel!’
 And Samuel said, ‘Speak, for your servant hears.’”

 What impresses me is that this young boy knew it was God.
 I wonder how many of our children would be able to hear God calling their names through all the noise in the background?

-I believe there is great value in learning to be still—not watching TV or doing computer games, but reading, listening to soft music, or pursuing calm hobbies.
+I believe there is great value in learning to be still—not watching TV or playing video games, but reading, listening to soft music, or pursuing calm hobbies.
 This environment is also necessary for teaching your child how to have a daily time of prayer and Scripture reading and will be the foundation for a vibrant relationship with God.

-We try to make sure our children get their schoolwork done by Saturday night.
-We do our best not to shop on Sunday.
-If they want to listen to music, it has to be Christian.
-And we try to limit phone calls to family only.
+When our children were still at home we tried to make sure they got their schoolwork done by Saturday night.
+We did our best not to shop on Sunday.
+If they wanted to listen to music, it had to be Christian.
+And we tried to limit phone calls to family only.

-Sunday afternoon at our place is pretty quiet.
+Sunday afternoon at our place was and still is pretty quiet.
 Lots of naps, reading, and recreation.
 Relationship building.
 There’s more we could do to make the Sabbath restful, but even these simple things help.

 After the initial moaning subsides, however, the child relaxes and actually enjoys hanging out at home and catching up on family time.
 Of course, you probably will not get this message verbally from the child, but you can see it in his attitude!

 This is too good to keep to yourself!
 Share with a friend or family member using the links below!